If you’re feeling a bit intimidated by the idea of starting a business alone, franchising might be the perfect solution for you.

 The franchise model offers a proven formula for you to follow.
 It’s a great way to go into business for yourself without the headaches that pure startup businesses have.
 But it’s not for everyone.
 And of course, there are costs involved.

 As a matter of fact, business ownership in general isn’t for everyone.
 That’s because a lot of people are risk-adverse.
-They don’t want to lose their money.
-(If they have enough money to start a business in the first place.)
+They don’t want to lose their money (if they have enough money to start a business in the first place.)

-But Here’s The Catch
+But There’s A Catch

-You must follow the formula.
+You need to top follow the formula.

 In this case, the formula is the business system of the franchise concept.
 Like the one Ray Kroc developed.

-It includes a 350-page operating manual.
+That formula may include a 350-page operating manual.

 And if you end up buying a food franchise, that formula will include recipes.
 Their recipes.